 Many job seekers, especially Big Interview readers, understand that it is a good practice to promptly send a thank you email to their interviewer.
-However, how to write a thank you email after an interview and what to say may be less clear.
+However, how to write a post-interview thank you email and what to say may be less clear.

 Although it is highly likely you expressed polite thanks to your interviewer in person, an intentional, well-worded thank you email can separate you from the competition and keep you fresh in the interviewer’s mind.